Germany says using tax money for nuclear power 'out of the question'

 He also urges the Commission to publish promptly its plans for deeper reform of the European Union's Emissions Trading System once efforts under way to set up a reserve for surplus carbon permits have been agreed.

-The reserve would boost prices on the ETS, which at around 7 euros a ton make it cheap to burn polluting coal and in terms of cost do not justify expensive nuclear generation.
+The reserve would boost prices on the ETS, which at around 7 euros a tonne make it cheap to burn polluting coal and in terms of cost do not justify expensive nuclear generation.